With its unique mix of mirror-flat fjords, rugged coastline and wildly beautiful islands, Norway is the ideal place to explore by kayak.

 Hidra Island, Southern Norway

-Known as the riviera of Norway, Hidra, near Flekkefjord, is a beautiful island with a rich maritime history.
-The island, located where southern and western Norway meet, dates back to the times of legendary Vikings, and artefacts can still be found today.
-The island is split by the Rasvågfjorden, while the Eie Canal – with its calm, kayak-friendly waters – was built through the remaining isthmus for small boats to pass through.
-Here you can glide through narrow channels lined with the island’s white-painted clapboard church and colourful boathouses, or paddle between the fishing villages of Rasvag and Kirkehavn, where a number of small isles are scattered through the sea.
+Known as the Riviera of Norway, Hidra, near Flekkefjord, is a beautiful island with a rich maritime history.
+The island, located where southern and western Norway meet, dates back to the times of legendary Vikings and artefacts can still be found today.
+The island is split by the Rasvågfjorden, while the Eie Canal – with its calm, kayak-friendly waters – was built through the remaining isthmus for small boats to pass along.
+Here you can glide through narrow channels lined with the island’s white-painted clapboard church and colourful boathouses.
+Or paddle between the fishing villages of Rasvag and Kirkehavn, where a number of small isles are scattered through the sea.

-A great choice for keen twitchers, Finnøy Island, located in an easily accessible area between the cities of Haugesund and Stavanger, is known for its stellar bird watching opportunities.
+A great choice for keen twitchers (that's birds not livestreaming), Finnøy Island is located in an easily accessible area between the cities of Haugesund and Stavanger.
 The island is home to a protected bird sanctuary that is teeming with different seabirds, such as the white-tailed sea eagle - Europe’s largest bird.
-As entering this area is prohibited, the best way to glimpse the wonderful animals and wildlife is in a kayak.
+Actually entering this area is prohibited, so the best way to glimpse the wonderful animals and wildlife is from a kayak.
 Just make sure you enjoy the view from a distance and don’t disturb the birds.
 The island also has a strong agricultural heritage – it grows around 40% of Norway’s tomatoes and has an annual tomato festival.